The Hamiltonian formulation of General Relativity: myths and reality: The Dirac Hamiltonian of GR versus the ADM Hamiltonian of geometrodynamics

 One can argue that the ADM Hamiltonian is not obtained from the Dirac Hamiltonian.
 There are no references in \cite{ADM} to Dirac's article \cite{Dirac}, the only reference where a derivation of Dirac's Hamiltonian has been considered.
 In their culminating paper \cite{ADM} and in 13 preceding articles it is mentioned only once in \cite{ADM-7} and in a different context.
 However, according to both Dirac and ADM, their respective Hamiltonians are derived from the same theory - GR.
 In both cases some modifications of the EH action were performed.
 In Dirac's case these modifications are explicitly stated, in the ADM case it is more difficult to trace what has been done.
+There is a statement in \cite{ADM} that ADM formulation is started from \textquotedblleft the Palatini Lagrangian\textquotedblright\ (see footnote 19 about \textquotedblleft Palatini\textquotedblright\ formulation).
+But in the first-order, affine-metric, formulation of GR tertiary constraints appear and diffeomorphism invariance follows from all the first-class constraints \cite{Gerry-Ramin-2, Gerry-new, KKaffinemetric}; such constraints, as well as diffeomorphism invariance, are absent in the ADM Hamiltonian formulation.

-Let us start from the Dirac Lagrangian.
-We have discussed above how, in the course of a Hamiltonian analysis that follows Dirac, the possibility of additional integrations by parts appear when the Hamiltonian is to be expressed as a linear combination of secondary constraints (see our discussion after (\ref{eqn80})).
+Let us try to obtain the ADM Lagrangian from the Dirac Lagrangian.
+We have discussed above how, in the course of a Hamiltonian analysis that follows Dirac, the possibility of additional integrations by parts appears when the Hamiltonian is to be expressed as a linear combination of secondary constraints (see our discussion after (\ref{eqn80})).
 The modified Lagrangian can be written in the following form (up to total derivatives as in (\ref{eqn74}))

+Such a Lagrangian can be also constructed if, in addition to Dirac's modification (\ref{eqn04}), the integrations of (\ref{eqn74}) were performed at the Lagrangian level \cite{Gitmanbook}.
+This Lagrangian can be easily obtained from Dirac's Hamiltonian by performing the inverse Legendre transformation and eliminating momenta in terms of `velocities'.

 By performing the change of variables of (\ref{eqn409}) in (\ref{eqn460}), we obtain the ADM Lagrangian

 Or, by using the intrinsic and extrinsic curvatures, $^{3}R_{rs}$ and $K_{rs} $, respectively, it can be written in more familiar form \cite{Waldbook, deWitt}